 Second, the limited duration imposes a market check on the GPs' valuations.
-GPs have significant control over information regarding fund performance and the valuation of their investments without a market check.
-52 Therefore, when GPs delay the liquidation of their investments, they have more room to conceal or overstate performance metrics.
-By limiting the fund's duration, LPs are assured of unbiased valuations at the end of the fund's lifecycle.
-53
+GPs have significant control over investments' valuations during the fund's lifetime.
+48 Therefore, when GPs delay the liquidation of their investments, they have more room to conceal or overstate performance metrics.
+The limited duration imposes a market check on GPs' valuations, ensuring unbiased valuations at the fund's end.
+49

 Third, the limited duration of the funds also reflects the understanding that a GP's skills might not always be superior to other managers or investment strategies.
-If the GP's track record indicates that the GP is no longer the right choice to manage the fund, investors are not obligated to remain with that sponsor for an unlimited period.54
+If the GP's track record indicates that the GP is no longer the right choice to manage the fund, investors are not obligated to remain with that sponsor for an unlimited period.
+Finally, the finite duration limits GPs' ability to maintain underperforming portfolio companies just to generate additional management fee income.